furlan/ABAP-Active-Record/README.md

 `var oFlightsTable = oARModel.aarGetEntitySet('SFLIGHT', ["CARRID", "CONNID", "FLDATE", "PRICE"], {carrid: "LH", connid: "2402"});`

-For example, for the _aarGetEntitySet_ method above, it's necessary follow requests:
+For example, for the _aarGetEntitySet_ method call above, it's necessary follow requests:
 - first **request** (POST method) call to pass operation and SAP Table name;
 - 4 **request** (PUT method) calls to pass all 4 fields to be retrieved;
 - 2 **request** (PUT method) calls to pass 2 filter conditions and
 - last **result** (GET method) call to retrieve all information from database selection.

-It's necessary 8 calls in total for this example, in the same transaction (batch).
+It's necessary 8 requests in total for this example called in the same transaction (batch).

 Here is the return of **result** entity set method: